mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 - **Dynamic**: Yes
 - **Default**: 0

 Server priority.
-Currently only used by galeramon to choose the order in which nodes are selected as the current primary server.
-Refer to the [Server Priorities](../Monitors/Galera-Monitor.md#interaction-with-server-priorities) section of the galeramon documentation for more information on how to use it.
+Used by galeramon to choose the order in which nodes are selected as the current primary server.
+When MariaDB Monitor is configured with `use_priority=true`, the same values are used as a final tie-breaker when selecting a promotion target among equally suitable replicas (and negative values prevent autoselection).
+Refer to the
+[Server Priorities](../Monitors/Galera-Monitor.md#interaction-with-server-priorities)
+section of the galeramon documentation and the MariaDB Monitor `use_priority` setting for more information.

 Starting with MaxScale 2.5.21, this parameter also accepts negative values.
 In older versions, the parameter only accepted non-negative values.